PhpGt/StyleGuide/general/variables.md

 Snake case most closely resembles written words which helps readability in many occurences, especially when using variable names with Is and Ls closely together.

 ## Never use global variables.
-Use a class to handle superglobals.
+Use a class to handle superglobals

 PHP supports object oriented programming, but global variables undermine some benefits introduced by OOP.
 Superglobals, such as `$_GET`, `$_COOKIE`, etc. should be handled by middleware before accessing.